traversaal-ai/home-depot-traversaal-workshop/delivery-agent-exercises/exercise_1_data_collection/README.md

 3. Collects product details
 4. Assembles everything into structured JSON output

-## Key Patterns
+## Learning Outcomes

-- Sequential agent orchestration
+By completing this exercise, you will be able to:
+- Build orchestrated data collection pipelines using multiple ADK agents
-- Parallel agent execution
+- Implement sequential agent workflows for step-by-step data processing
-- Custom tool creation for sub-agents
+- Execute agents in parallel to optimize data fetching from multiple sources
+- Create custom tools that enable sub-agents to perform specialized tasks
-- Data passing between agents using `output_key`
+- Pass data between agents using the `output_key` pattern for seamless integration

 ## Output